yuhun-Jun/fast24_ae/README.md

 The script resides in the evaluation directory and reuses the code used in previous hypothetical evaluations.

 #### with NVMe Drive
-This experiment is conducted on actual devices and can be executed using the `varyingdof_NVMeX.sh` script (where X is either A or B).
+This experiment is conducted on actual devices and can be executed using the `varyingdof_NVMe_X.sh` script (where X is either A or B).
 The results can be found in the result directory as `vd_NVMe-X_QD1.txt` and `vd_NVMe-X_QD1023.txt`, which show the read performance per DoF at queue depths of 1 and 1023, respectively.

+This experiment takes about 40 minutes per script.

 #### with ramdisk
 This experiment operates by utilizing system DRAM as a device and requires approximately 30GB of ramdisk capacity.
 `varyingdof_ramd.sh` can be used for execution.
 Since the ramdisk creates an additional loop device, you must enter the correct loop device number generated in your system into the script.
 This value is the last loop device number +1.
 It can be easily found through the `lsblk` command.
 Upon completion of the experiment, the results can be found in the result directory as `vd_ramd_QD1.txt` and `vd_ramd_QD128.txt`.
 These show the read performance per DoF at queue depths of 1 and 128, respectively.

+This experiment takes about 30 minutes per script.

 ### Interface Overhead (Figure 7)
 This experiment observes the overhead due to fragmentation at different queue depths.